davidshimizu1/Edge-Compute-Thermal-Design/README.md

 With automatic fan control, the custom cooler reduced steady-state junction temperature from **76.48°C to 63.02°C**, a **13.46°C improvement** over the stock cooler.
 Effective thermal resistance decreased by **27.6%**, despite slightly higher board power: 21.27 W versus 20.85 W.

 At maximum fan speed, junction temperature fell to **59.03°C**, a **17.45°C reduction** from the stock baseline.
 Effective thermal resistance decreased by **35.4%**, from 2.47°C/W to 1.60°C/W. This additional cooling came with noticeably higher fan noise.
 The stock cooler was quieter, while the custom cooler was nearly inaudible under automatic fan control.
 Noise comparisons are based on listening rather than sound-level measurements.
-I would not run the fan at max for this reason, despite the performance benefits.

-During the logged custom-cooler load test, the GPU maintained **1003 MHz or higher across all 1,776 samples over both configurations.
+Automatic fan control was preferred for normal operation because it was substantially quieter, while maximum fan speed reduced junction temperature by a further 3.99°C.

 Effective thermal resistance was calculated as: